juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 "Why?"
 Grace retorted with a mild frown laced with concern.

-"Sect Leader Larks is planning to create his own Sect.
+"Mister Larks is planning to create his own Sect.
 He's calling it the True World Sect," Jean started.
 "It's great!
 I agree with his vision and goals, they are admirable, but..."

 "But?"

 Jean slowed her steps and lowered her gaze to the ground.
 Noticing a loose stone, she raised her leg and kicked ith hard - with all of her mana concentrated on it.
 Like a wild stallion released from its reins, the stone burst forward with unparalleled vigour.
 "But, I'm worried that there won't be any place for me there.
-I'm scared that I will no longer be able to learn under Sect Leader Larks, with Senior Brother and Big Sis.
+I'm scared that I will no longer be able to learn under Mister Larks, with Senior Brother and Big Sis.
 I'm terrified that I will be all alone again, left to my thoughts."

 Though her face remained unperturbed, Grace could feel the unshackled sorrow laced within those words.
 The girl was visible shaking, trying her hardest to release her pent-up emotions but failing miserably in the end.
 Grace stepped towards her trembling form and gently cradled her head into her welcoming bosom.
 With another hand, she patted the girls back.